AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 local currentPlayerDataVector = {{1, numberOfCurrencyAmount, numberOfItemsAmount, timePlayedInCurrentSession, timePlayedInAllSessions, healthAmount}}

+-- This is for Quantile Regression model.

+local predictedQuantilePriceVector = WillingnessToPayPredictionModel:predict(currentPlayerDataVector)

--- If you're going for BayesianQuantileLinearRegression model, please include the "quantilePriceVector" to the second parameter of predict() function.
+-- If you're going for Bayesian Quantile Linear Regression model, please include the "quantilePriceVector" to the second parameter of predict() function.

 local quantilePriceVector = {{0.25, 0.5, 0.75, 0.9}}

+-- These values are are equivalent to the ones we set for Quantile Regression quantileList.

 -- quantilePrices[1][1] = 25th percentile (conservative) price
 -- quantilePrices[1][2] = Median price